kotopes1/crypto-hardware-wallet/README.md

 ___

-**Convig Vars**
+**Config Vars**

-* Whilst working on my project I accidentally push my convig vars to github, realised after.
-I delleted it from Heroku and created a new convig vars.
+* Whilst working on my project I accidentally pushed my convig vars to github, realised after.
+I deleted it from Heroku and created a new config vars.
 I spoke to a Code Institute tutor who guided me on this issue.
+And recommend I mention it in my readme.md file to say it has been corrected.
 ___

 ### Compatibility